dougdyson/katas/challenges/pyramidSlideDown/notes.md

 If the index positions from the source tree do not create a full path and/or there are dead ends in the path, then the path is not valid.

 If the path is not valid, compare to the next highest value column in the source tree and repeat until a valid path is found.
 A compare will be necessary.
+Need to examine sorting more.